caraya/entry-level-content/src/md-content/basics.md

 </html>
 ```

-While this is technically valid HTML (in the sense that a browser will still display the content of a page like the example above) it is not correct HTML.
+While this is technically valid HTML (in the sense that a browser will still display the content of a page like the example above), it is not correct HTML.

 Browsers must render old content, some of it 20+ years old, as faithfully as possible.
-This include working with tags and practices that have been deprecated by the groups that recommends standards for the web or removed by one or more browser vendors.
+This includes working with tags and practices deprecated by the groups that recommend standards for the web or ones removed by one or more browser vendors.

-So it boils down to this: **Do things the right way from the start**
+So it boils down to this: **Do things the right way from the start.**

 # Presentational Markup

-These element change the way your content looks and/or behaves in visual browsers.
-Some of these elements also support accessibility attributes beyond.
-You can customize the looks of these elements beyond it's default presentation using CSS.
-We'll talk about attributes in the next section and take a deeper look at accessibility in a later section of this tutorial.
+These elements change the way your content looks and/or behaves in visual browsers.
+Some of these elements also support accessibility attributes.
+You can customize the appearance of these elements beyond its default presentation using CSS.
+We'll talk about attributes in the next section, and then take a deeper look at accessibility in a later section of this tutorial.

 <aside class="message warning">
 <p>I've classed these elements by function.
 It may not be the correct grouping.</p>